 Notes

-This sauce is perfect for use as a topping for Latin-inspired dishes such as tostones, yuca fries, or sandwiches like pan con lechon.
+This sauce is perfect for topping Latin-inspired dishes such as tostones and yuca fries or sandwiches like pan con lechon.